Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety

+\textbf{Static verification for smart contracts.} Oyente \cite{luu2016making} and Mythril \cite{mueller2018smashing} are symbolic verifiers for EVM bytecode.
+Solidity SMT Checker \cite{Solidity-SMTChecker} is a feature built into the Solidity compiler to check assertions and alert possibilities of reentrant calls.
+Halmos \cite{park:halmos} is a recent symbolic analyzer for EVM bytecode compiled from Solidity.
+In our prototype, we consulted the Halmos code for the EVM semantics.
 VerX \cite{permenev2020verx} is a static verifier to prove \textit{temporal properties} for a set of contracts, with certain assumptions about the “external” contracts that they interact with.
 The temporal logic is focused on properties that correlate contract states across different transactions.
 It can reason about \textit{liveness} properties, which TCT is unable to.
 Annotary \cite{weiss2019annotary} is a Mythril-based verifier that can examine cross-contract transactions.
 To tackle the state explosion problem, Annotary uses different strategies to treat different variables as either concrete or symbolic, depending on their data types.
-Note that the authors refer to this approach as “concolic execution”.
-The meaning is very different from ours.
+The authors refer to this approach as “concolic execution”, very different from ours.

-As explained in the introduction, these static verification techniques consider one or a few ``contracts of interest'' as the program.
-Without the runtime info of the contract reference topology, any function making a cross-contract call has arbitrary semantics because the reference is essentially dangling, so some assumptions have to be made about the unknown.
-Moreover, modeling hypothetical malicious users is a job on thin ice, which leads to false positives and false negatives.
-These techniques provide offline advisories to programmers, unlike TCT's runtime certification goal.
+Static verification considers one or a few ``contracts of interest'' as the program, and makes assumptions about all other contracts and hypothetical malicious users.
+TCT is a runtime verification that treats all contracts as a single GP without these assumptions.